hughesbenm/hughesbenm.github.io/index.md

 It should pull up Grub first, asking what you would like to do, defaulting to booting into Arch if you hit enter or let it sit for 5 seconds.
 Then it should boot in Arch with GNOME as the desktop environment.
 Since there are no user accounts yet, enter 'root' as the username and then enter the root password you set earlier to get in.

+### Note
+I have heard of people having trouble with getting the DE to work but honestly this method for getting GNOME that I got from the previously mentioned itsfossed.com was perfect and I am eternally grateful

 ## Customizing Arch
 ### Configuring sudo
 The first thign to do to make your Arch work properly and work well is to install sudo, the classic root privilige command.
 To do so , search GNOME's Activities for the Terminal and then run